kev4ev/apex-proxy/README.md

 - All `Proxy.db` write operations return empty result lists of the correct type — no database activity occurs.
 - `Proxy.db.read()` returns whatever you configure via `mockReader()`.
 - `Proxy.reflect()` returns the original value unless you stub it with `trapMock()`.

+> **Heads up — reader lookup uses the innermost class name only.**
+> When you call `Proxy.mock().mockReader(SomeClass.class)`, the proxy registers the mock under the _innermost_ class name, lowercased.
+Namespaces and outer class qualifiers are stripped.
+So `MyNamespace.OuterClass.AccountReader` is looked up as `accountreader`, the same key as a top-level `AccountReader`.
+>
+> This applies to BOTH the inline and implementation read styles:
+>
+> Therefore be mindful of **naming conflicts within a given unit test**.
+For example, if you're mocking both a top-level class, `AccountReader`, and an inner class `ContactSelector.AccountReader` **these will generate a naming conflict during testing.**
+>
+> The best way to avoid this conflict by splitting your unit test logic into multiple tests but, where not feasible, there are other approaches such as utilizing a single MockReader for overlapping mocks and returning results based on the readContext (assuming it is passed).

 **Stubbing a SOQL read:**